-The 2021 National Virtual Awards Ceremony will be held at 4:00 p.m.
-(Eastern) on Friday, December 3 (Founders’ Day).
-The program will be broadcast on the ODK HQ YouTube channel.
+The 2021 National Virtual Awards Ceremony was held on Friday, December 3 (Founders’ Day).
+The program recording is available on the ODK HQ YouTube channel.

-Please join us to celebrate members and their leadership, accomplishments, and contributions.
-In addition to the individuals featured below, the 2021 Five Star Society inductees and the 2021 Gen. Russell E. Dougherty National Leader of the Year Honorees will also be recognized.
+Please watch the recording to celebrate members and their leadership, accomplishments, and contributions.
+In addition to the individuals featured below, the 2021 Five Star Society inductees and the 2021 Gen. Russell E. Dougherty National Leader of the Year Honorees were also recognized.

 John “Jack” D. Morgan Award for Lifetime Service